Clara Pope Willoughby Centennial Professor in Criminal Justice and Chair of the Clinical and Administrative Leadership Concentration

-Professor Lauderdale teaches courses that deal with organizations, leadership, social change and criminal justice.
+Dr. Lauderdale teaches courses on organizations, leadership, social change and criminal justice at the School of Social Work.

 Curriculum Vitae (PDF)